rockettheme/docs/Docs/wordpress/themes/halcyon/demo_header.md

 #### Gantry Logo

 The first thing you will need to do is click and drag the **Gantry Logo** widget from the **Available Widgets** area of the Widgets menu to the appropriate section.
 Once this is done, the logo should appear in as it does in the demo.
-You can further customize this logo by following the instructions in our [FAQ][faq].

 #### Gantry Divider